TrainWeb.org Facebook Page

 The Osier station built in 1880.

 The section house built in 1881.
-We detrained and everyone went to get their lunch.
-I had chicken, corn bread and lemonade and Elizabeth had chicken, pulled pork, salad, potatoes and a lemonade and we both had chocolate cake.
-After lunch we heard the train from Antonito whistle so we set up for it.
+We detrained and everyone detrained for lunch; I had chicken, corn bread and lemonade and Elizabeth had chicken, pulled pork, salad, potatoes and a lemonade, and we both had chocolate cake.
+Afterwards, we heard the whistle of the train from Antonito, so set up to photograph it.

 Our train would take us all the way through to Antonito, unlike last year.

-The Antonito train arrived in Osier and passed Galloping Gooose 5, which we will be riding westbound tomorrow.
+The Antonito train arrived in Osier and passed Galloping Goose 5, which we will be riding westbound tomorrow.

 Two engines passing in Osier.

-The rear of the Antonito train with drumhead.
+The rear of the Antonito train with its drumhead.

 A look east at the ballooon track at Osier.